storacha/w3up/README.md

 ## Usage

 Store your files with web3.storage and retrieve them via their unique Content ID.
 Our tools make it simple to hash your content locally, so you can verify the service only ever stores the exact bytes you asked us to.
-Pick the method of using with web3.storage that works for you!
+Pick the method of using web3.storage that works for you!

 ### Website